TedHusted/awake/awake.md/awake.md

 “I hope he gets well soon,” says Park.

 Adrian pauses and looks up for a moment.
-“Susan tells me that she doesn’t see a phone anywhere in Brent’s office.”
+“I’m told that the bot can’t find a phone anywhere in Brent’s office.”

 “Thank you, Mr. Cho,” agent Park says, standing to leave.
 “We appreciate your checking for us.”